-We didn’t meet again until we ate that evening, both being so anxious about the sudden confrontation.
-I really wasn’t hungry and he wasn’t either.
+We didn’t meet again until dinner that evening, both being so anxious about that sudden confrontation.
+I really wasn’t hungry, and he wasn’t either.
 We needed Anne to come back.
-I couldn’t stand to think of the face she’d had on before she left, or her grief and my blame for it.
-I’d forgotten my patient schemes and careful plans.
-I felt completely uncentered, without a lead and collar, and I saw the same feeling in my dad’s face.
+I couldn’t stand to think of the face she’d had on before she left, or her grief and how it was my fault.
+I’d forgotten my patient schemes and careful planning.
+I felt completely uncentered, dog without a lead and collar, and I saw the same feeling in my dad’s face.

 – Do you think, he said, that she’s abandoned us… will she be back?